briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

         - Organized
         - Lots of funding

-    - <u>Shadow IT</u>: professional criminals
-        - Very sophisticated
-        - Organized
-        - Lots of funding
+    - <u>Shadow IT</u>: an individual or department that works around the rules of a organization either knowingly or unknowingly (i.e. An employee storing sensitive data on their personal Google drive since its easier)

  ![alt text](image-6.png)